ycrc/ycrc.github.io/docs/clusters-at-yale/guides/cesm.md

 ## Input Data

 To reduce the amount of data duplication on the cluster, we keep one centralized repository of CESM input data.
-The YCRC staff are only people who can add to that directory, so if your build fails due to missing inputdata, send your `create_newcase` line to Kaylea ([kaylea.nelson@yale.edu](mailto:kaylea.nelson@yale.edu)) and she will download that data for you.
+The YCRC staff are only people who can add to that directory, so if your build fails due to missing inputdata, send your `create_newcase` line to the YCRC ([hpc@yale.edu](mailto:hpc@yale.edu)) and they will download that data for you.

 ## Run CESM